 How Long Will The Photography Take?

 As a rule you should start with 15 minutes for everyone to talk to the bride and groom immediately after the ceremony.
 Then allow about 5 minutes per formal family group and allow about 15 minutes for the group shot of the wedding couple with all guests.

-After that we like to spend at least 30 minutes with the wedding couple on their own.
+After that we like to spend at least 30 minutes alone with the wedding couple.
 This will vary depending upon the photographs you would like and the locations available.
-You might like to add about 15 minutes at the end for some funs shots with the bride, groom, bridesmaids and groomsmen.
+You might like to add about 15 minutes at the end for some fun shots with the bride, groom, bridesmaids and groomsmen.

 Our number one rule is that no one sees the wedding photos before the bride and groom.
-The images will be available for viewing when you return from the honeymoon (or about two weeks after the wedding day).
+The images will be available for viewing about three weeks after your wedding day.
 Until then anyone asking us for a sneak preview will be disappointed.